Utah VOAD is a National VOAD partner

 NVOAD is an association of non-profit organizations that work together to mitigate and alleviate the impact of disasters.
 NVOAD focuses on faith-based, community-based, and other nonprofit, non-governmental organizations (NGOs).
 Each organization has a service-oriented mission and most have volunteers.
 The NVOAD coalition includes more than 100 Member non-profit organizations.
 NVOAD also facilitates partnerships with government agencies, for-profit corporations, foundations, educational and research institutions.
 Much of the work of NVOAD is through its national Committees and Task Forces.
 National VOAD promotes community collaboration and practices throughout the disaster cycle.
 Primary focus of NVOAD in Utah has been on COVID-19 and a recent Utah series of earthquakes.

-Members of UVOAD form a coalition of state-wide NGOs.
-UTVOAD helps state-wide NGOs active in disaster foster effective, congruent disaster response.
+Members of UTVOAD form a coalition of state-wide NGOs.
+UTVOAD helps state-wide NGOs foster effective, coordinated disaster responses.
 UTVOAD works to ensure availability of needed services and encourages uniform, impartial provision of such services.
-How it works?
-Through Four C's - communication, coordination, cooperation and collaboration.

 UTAH – September 14, 2020